thetechnohack/winuxdroid/content/privacy-policy.md

 hideFooter: true
 ---

-## Privacy Policy for [WinuxDroid]
+## Privacy Policy for WinuxDroid

-At [WinuxDroid], we value your privacy.
+At WinuxDroid, we value your privacy.
 This Privacy Policy outlines our practices regarding the collection and use of information on our website.

 ### Information We Collect